-Due to storm damage by Hurricane Irma, the historic Leu House Museum is closed until repairs are made.
+Due to storm damage by Hurricane Irma, the historic Leu House Museum is closed for restoration and repairs.
+At this time, we do not have a reopen date.

 The Leu House Museum is a restored 19th century home listed on the National Register of Historic Places.
 Four families owned the property before it opened to the public.
-Guided tours of the Leu House are available on the hour and half hour starting at 10 a.m. with the last tour at 3:30 p.m.
 The Leu House Museum is closed in July for restoration and December 25.
 Click Here to view the brochure.

 The first owners, Angeline and David W. Mizell staked their claim to the land in 1858.
 The property was originally settled and farmed growing cotton, corn and sugar cane.
 David W. Mizell, the only sheriff of Orange County who died in the line of duty, was ambushed and murdered in 1870.